By Isis Darios

 VR tours of your hotel’s rooms and amenities help give travelers more peace of mind when booking and result in more time spent on your site.

-Here you can see how Scubaspa Floating Resort in the Maldives uses VR (drag the screen to get the full 360 views!)
+This video shows how Scubaspa Floating Resort in the Maldives uses VR (drag the screen to get the full 360 views!)

 12. Streaming service integrations